One-dimensional experiment features#

 - Distant radiancemeter [

 This flexible measure records radiance exiting the scene.
 In practice, it outputs the top-of-atmosphere radiance under the set illumination conditions.
-The viewing directions for which radiance is computed can be controlled easily using the
+The viewing directions for which radiance is computed can be controlled easily using various class method constructors.

 When this measure is used, a number of derived quantities are computed.
 In the next paragraph, quantities available after post-processing are associated to the name of their corresponding field in the results dataset.

 This is the radiance reflected by the entire scene (surface and atmosphere), since the scene only contains infinitely distant illumination.